 We recently wrote about how massage chairs can help anyone overcome the impact—physical and emotional—created by the shift away from daylight savings.
-After the time change, after the clocks and your body have adjusted, there is a long winter season ahead— a time which affects one in five Americans with Seasonal Affect Disorder, or more commonly SAD.
+After the time change, after the clocks and your body have adjusted, there is a long winter season ahead— a time that affects one in five Americans with Seasonal Affect Disorder, or more commonly SAD.
 A less severe form of seasonal mood disorder, known as the winter blues, impacts an even larger portion of the population.

 The acronym may suggest that there is something mildly amusing about the condition, and yet for those with the disorder, SAD can prove to be a serious form of depression and reduce the quality of life.
-Symptoms include reduced energy, difficulty rising in the morning and a tendency to eat more, especially sweets and starches.
+Symptoms include reduced energy, difficulty rising in the morning, and a tendency to eat more, especially sweets and starches.

 Massage Therapy Can Help

-Because the loss of daylight hours triggers SAD, it makes sense that light therapy is one of the primary counter measures suggested by physicians.
+Because the loss of daylight hours triggers SAD, it makes sense that light therapy is one of the primary countermeasures suggested by physicians.
 Certain dietary changes and exercise can also be beneficial.
-And massage, including massage chair therapy is among helpful strategies as well.
+And massage, including massage chair therapy, is among helpful strategies as well.